Lichen planus - Anogenital in

 - Erythema multiforme – Look for skin with target lesions, mucosal ulcers, and hemorrhagic crust.

-- Squamous cell carcinoma – Look for well-demarcated plaques.
+- Squamous cell carcinoma – A well-demarcated scaly or hyperkeratotic plaque, or a nonhealing erosion.

 - Papular acantholytic dermatosis